New York University Libraries

-Professors whose extracurricular activities include service as editors for publishing houses and magazines; advisers to city government, banks, school systems, and social agencies; and consultants for museums and industrial corporations bring to teaching an experience of the world and a professional sophistication that are difficult to match.
+Professors whose extracurricular activities include service as editors for publishing houses and magazines; advisers to city governments, banks, school systems, and social agencies; and consultants for museums and industrial corporations bring to teaching an experience of the world and a professional sophistication that are difficult to match.

 Students also, either through coursework or outside activities, tend to be involved in the vigorous and varied life of the city.
 Research for term papers in the humanities and social sciences may take them to diverse places such as the American Museum of Natural History, the Museum of Modern Art, a garment factory, a deteriorating neighborhood, or a foreign consulate.

-Students in science work with their professors on such problems of immediate importance for urban society as the pollution of waterways and the congestion of city streets.
+Students in science work with their professors on problems of immediate importance for urban society such as the pollution of waterways and the congestion of city streets.
 Business majors attend seminars in corporation boardrooms and intern as executive assistants in business and financial houses.
 The schools, courts, hospitals, settlement houses, theatres, playgrounds, and prisons of the greatest city in the world form a regular part of the educational scene for students of medicine, dentistry, education, social work, law, business, public administration, and the creative and performing arts.

-The chief center for undergraduate and graduate study is at Washington Square in Greenwich Village, long famous for its contributions to the fine arts, literature, and drama and its personalized, smaller-scale, European style of living.
+NYU’s chief center for undergraduate and graduate study is located at Washington Square in Greenwich Village, long famous for its contributions to the fine arts, literature, and drama and its personalized, smaller-scale, European style of living.
 NYU itself makes a significant contribution to the creative activity of the Village through the high concentration of faculty and students who reside within a few blocks of the University.
-NYU’s Tandon School of Engineering, located in downtown Brooklyn, connects academics with creative research and technology in the burgeoning Tech Triangle and is just a short subway ride away from Washington Square.
+NYU’s Tandon School of Engineering, located in Downtown Brooklyn, connects academics with creative research and technology in the burgeoning Tech Triangle, and it is just a short subway ride away from Washington Square.

-University housing is comprised of nearly 2,100 units housing eligible faculty and administration, and University student residence halls accommodate nearly 12,000 men and women.
+University housing is comprised of nearly 2,100 units housing eligible faculty and administration, and university student residence halls accommodate nearly 13,100 undergraduate and graduate students.
 Many more faculty and students reside in private housing in the area.

 A Private University